What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

-Finally, we must stress that our conclusions illustrate the powers of the social network on gender \textit{pronoun} adoption, not \textit{gender} or \textit{gender identity} adoption.
-Our results should be not misconstrued to imply that gender identity is infectious, but rather that there is a link between a user's social network interactions and their willingness to openly disclose gender pronouns.
+Finally, we must stress that our conclusions illustrate mechanisms of gender \textit{pronoun} adoption, not \textit{gender} or \textit{gender identity} adoption.
+Our results should be not misconstrued to imply that gender identity is infectious, but rather that there is a link between a user's social network interactions and their willingness to disclose gender pronouns.